How to Get EPA Environmental Education Grant

 epa-environmental-education-grant

-The EPA grant programs may vary each year, there may be new programs offered every year so make sure you check on the agency website at www.epa.gov for more information about EPA environmental education grant this year.
+The EPA grant programs may vary each year.
+There may be new programs offered every year.
+Therefore, make sure you check on the agency website at www.epa.gov for more information about EPA environmental education grant this year.

 As to help you get the grant, we will provide several environmental grant programs that may suit your current environmental education project.
 Here is the brief description of the program as well as where to apply.

 As an organization funded by the U.S. Environmental Protection Agency, the NCER or the National Center for Environmental Research has the objective to support education and research with the focus on hazardous substances, children’s health, estuarine and coastal monitoring as well as particulate matter.
-One of the organization programs is the STAR grant which is awarded to scientists or researcher to get a graduate fellowship in related to the environmental field of research.
+One of the organization programs is the STAR grant.
+The grant goes to scientists or researcher to get a graduate fellowship in related to the environmental field of research.

 Last but not least is the EPA environmental education grant program.
 The program is intended to support projects of environmental education with objectives to help people make the right decision that affects the quality of their environment by enhancing and improving the public’s skills, awareness, and knowledge.
 The amount of this grant is between $2 and $3 million per year in total.